-Current TP loading was assessed using the ENSR-LRM methodology, which is a land use export coefficient model developed by AECOM for use in New England and modified for New Hampshire lakes by incorporating New Hampshire land use TP export coefficients when available and adding septic system loading into the model (CT DEP and ENSR, 2004).
+Current TP loading was assessed using the ENSR-LRM methodology, which is a land use export coefficient model developed by AECOM for use in New England and modified for New Hampshire lakes by incorporating New Hampshire land use TP export coefficients when available and adding septic system loading into the model (CT DEP and ENSR 2004).
 Documentation for ENSR-LRM is provided in Appendix B.

-The major direct and indirect nonpoint sources of TP to Webster Lake include:
+The major direct and indirect nonpoint sources of TP to Pearly Lake include:

-- Atmospheric deposition (direct precipitation to the lake) - Surface water base flow (dry weather tributary flows, including any groundwater seepage into streams from groundwater) - Stormwater runoff (runoff draining to tributaries or directly to the lake) - Internal recycling (release from sediment by chemical interaction) - Waterfowl (direct input from resident and migrating birds) - Direct groundwater seepage including septic system inputs from shorefront residences
+- Atmospheric deposition (direct precipitation to the lake), - Surface water base flow (dry weather tributary flows, including any groundwater seepage into streams from groundwater), - Stormwater runoff (runoff draining to tributaries or directly to the lake), - Internal recycling (release from sediment by chemical interaction), - Waterfowl (direct input from resident and migrating birds), - Direct groundwater seepage including septic system inputs from shorefront residences, and - Residual effects of a wastewater treatment plant (WWTP) surface water discharge that was eliminated in 2009 (see section 3.2).

-There are no permitted point source discharges of nutrients in this watershed.
-However, construction activities in the watershed that disturb greater than one acre of land and convey stormwater through pipes, ditches, swales, roads or channels to surface water require a federal General Permit for Stormwater Discharge from Construction Activities.
+Construction activities in the watershed that disturb greater than one acre of land and convey stormwater through pipes, ditches, swales, roads or channels to surface water require a federal General Permit for Stormwater Discharge from Construction Activities.
 However, construction discharges are not incorporated in the model due to their variability and short-term impacts.

-The watershed of Webster Lake was divided into 10 subwatersheds based on tributary inputs and topography (Figure 3-1).
-The basins that compose the Sucker Brook subwatershed include Highland Lake, Three Brooks, Cilley Hill, Emory Pond Brook, Bald Hill, Apple Farm subwatersheds.
-The water and TP from the Highland Lake subwatershed is routed to Three Brooks, which is then routed to Sucker Brook in the Apple Farm subwatershed.
-Water from Cilley Hill, Bald Hill, and Emory Pond Brook subwatersheds is also routed to Sucker Brook in the Apple Farm subwatershed.
-The subwatersheds that directly drain into Webster Lake include Adams Brook subwatershed.
-Northwestern subwatershed.
-Northeastern subwatershed, and the Webster Lake direct drainage.
+The watershed of Pearly Lake was divided into four subwatersheds based on tributary inputs and topography (Figure 3-1).
+These basins include the Bower Inlet, Mountain Road Inlet, College Road Inlet and the Pearly Lake Direct Drainage.
 TP loads were estimated for each subwatershed based on runoff and groundwater land use export coefficients.
 The TP loads were then attenuated as necessary to match tributary monitoring data, if available.
-If no tributary data were available or current, then the attenuation factor was based on the slope, soils, and wetland attenuation.
-The subwatersheds with available tributary data for Webster Lake include: Highland Lake subwatershed (n=28, outlet mean 14 μg/L, median 12 μg/L), Apple Farm subwatershed (Sucker Brook- n=28, mean 16 μg/L, median 13 μg/L), Adams Brook (n=1, 14 μg/L), and NW subwatershed (Gagnes Brook- n=15, mean 32 μg/L, median 26 μg/L).
-Loads from the watershed as well as direct sources were then used to predict in-lake concentrations of TP, chlor a, SDT, and algal bloom probability.
-The estimated load and in-lake predictions were then compared to observed in-lake concentrations.
+If no current tributary data were available, then the attenuation factor was based on the slope, soils, and wetland attenuation.
+Loads from the watershed as well as direct sources were then used to predict in-lake concentrations of TP, chl a, Secchi Disk Transparency (SDT), and algal bloom probability.
+The estimated load and in-lake predictions were then compared against measured in-lake concentrations.
 The attenuation factors for each subwatershed were used as calibration tools to achieve a close agreement between predicted in-lake TP and observed mean/median TP.
 However, perfect agreement between modeled concentrations and monitoring data were not expected as monitoring data are limited for some locations and are biased towards summer conditions when TP concentrations are expected to be lower than the annual mean predicted by the loading model.

 Figure 3-1.
-Webster Lake Watershed Land Use
+Pearly Lake Watershed Land Use.